Where to stay in Paris: the best places in detail

 This area may feel overrun with tourists during the summer, but the most significant benefit is that you'll find countless shops and restaurants open, while other areas of the city are closed.

-Where to stay in Paris in the Saint Germain area?
+Where to stay in the Saint Germain area?

 Which hotels are reasonably priced in this area?
 For example, there is a list of the hotels in the Saint Germain area, and you can check it out for yourself.
 The average price is about $450 (€400) for 3 nights.